open-sauced/maintainer-intro-course/getting-practical.md

 Now, let's follow the same process and make a feature request template.

 - In the `.github/ISSUE_TEMPLATE` directory, create a new file named `feature_request.yml`.
-- Add a title and description to the template.
+- Add a name, title, and description to the template.
+- If there are specific labels you want automatically generated when this issue is created, add them to the template.
-- Add a checklist of steps to reproduce the bug.
+- Next, you'll add the body, which includes the type and attributes for each section.
+This gnerally contains a checklist of steps to reproduce the bug.
+As part of that section, you should:
   - Add a section for the expected behavior and actual behavior.
   - Add a section for screenshots, if applicable.
   - Add a section for additional context, if applicable.
+- Finally, add a section for the code of conduct and contributing docs.

 Here's what we use at OpenSauced: